-You may have other marketing or product reasons that lead you to be conservative in stating the whole grain content of your products.
-Of course you may NOT use a higher number than the actual gram content, as that would not be truthful.
+You may have marketing or product reasons that lead you to be conservative in stating the whole grain content of your products - we allow members to use a number up to 2 grams lower than the actual amount of whole grain present in the product (rounded to the nearest gram).
+However, we recommend using the highest qualifying number, to make your product stand out on grocery shelves.
+Of course, you may NOT use a higher number than the actual gram content, as that would not be truthful.